r-grandorder/tri-hermes/en/pages/Lostbelt/ooku.md

 I see.
 So, since Master is unable to become intoxicated through drinking...

 **Scheherazade:**
-...you want to use your Noble Phantasm to replicate an intoxicated state in {(M) his /(F) her} mind.
+...you want to use your Noble Phantasm to replicate an intoxicated state in [♂ his /♀ her] mind.

 **Mata Hari:**
 Right.
-Though I don't know if that will be enough to convince this Ooku that {(M) he /(F) she}'s really drunk.
+Though I don't know if that will be enough to convince this Ooku that [♂ he /♀ she]'s really drunk.

 ---